yandex-load/volta/README.md

 ### VoltaBox module

-If you want more flexibility using of Volta components, you can use provided Volta modules (or write you own) as python classes.
+If you want more flexibility using Volta components, you can use provided Volta modules (or write you own) as python classes.

 Available configuration options:
 * **source** (mandatory) - path to volta box device